Supervised Open Water Swimming

 Affiliated Open Water Swimming Clubs

-- Swimmers must provide an email address, mobile number, and emergency contact details during registration.
+Swimmers must provide an email address, mobile number, and emergency contact details during registration.

-- All participants must read and confirm they have understood the safety leaflet before registering.
+All participants must read and confirm they have understood the safety leaflet before registering.

 IMPORTANT INFORMATION

-- Open Water Swimming remains strictly prohibited on Lower Rivington Reservoir except during supervised sessions run by the Anderton Centre.
+Open Water Swimming remains strictly prohibited on Lower Rivington Reservoir except during supervised sessions run by the Anderton Centre.

-- All sessions are subject to cancellation due to weather conditions, water quality, or other unforeseen circumstances.
+All sessions are subject to cancellation due to weather conditions, water quality, or other unforeseen circumstances.

-- The Anderton Centre reserves the right to refuse participation if swimmers do not meet the required safety and experience criteria.
+The Anderton Centre reserves the right to refuse participation if swimmers do not meet the required safety and experience criteria.

-IMPORTANT: SAFETY LEAFLET - PLEASE READ FULLY
+IMPORTANT: SAFETY - PLEASE READ FULLY

 KEY REQUIREMENTS